ying-w/bioinformatics-figures/methylcircleplot/README.md

 --------
 This program uses reference sequence to find CpG and GpC sites.
 Primers are used to isolate the sequence of interest.
 Sequence of interest is then aligned to reference sequence to find corresponding CpG and GpC sites.
-These sites are checked for methylation and result is displayed with circles.
+These sites are checked for methylation and result is displayed with circles (lollipops).

 Example
 -------